mkuo005/end-to-end/README.md

 With the same machine as above, ```auto_runtime_jobs.sh 100``` is finished in less than one minute and ```auto_runtime_tasks.sh 100``` is finished after about 30 minutes.

+## How to export to LetSynchronise

+- Makes sure you have outputs for single ECU analysis as the task sets are used for the export.
+    - You can run ```python main.py -j1 -g0 -u50 -n0``` to generate a single ECU analysis task (-j1) set with the WATERS benchmark (-g0) and uutlisation of 50% (-u50).
+Number of runs ignored.
+- To export the task sets to LetSynchronise (-j4) run ```python main.py -j4 -g0 -u50 -n0```.

 ## How to use VM

 - Please download the [zip file](https://tu-dortmund.sciebo.de/s/GcftlevzCwg7Zaz), which contains the virtual disk and the machine description.
 The credential is: end2end/rtas21